 They identified five key principles that can help companies optimize collaboration between human and artificial intelligence:

-It’s intriguing that the first is ‘reimagine’, as this may well be the operative word of the century when it comes to coping with the speed of technological change.
+t’s intriguing that the first is ‘re-imagine’, as this may well be the operative word of the century when it comes to coping with the speed of technological change.
 For a while now I have felt strongly that many of the processes of the past no longer work in solving the problems of the future.
 Even companies who have been established for over 100 years, such as Deutsche Bank, are making massive workforce shifts, cutting over a fifth of their employee base, with 18,000 going by 2022.
-Sears, after a 132 year run, unable to embrace the revolution brought about by the combination of light-speed advances in tech and the democratisation of knowledge via the Internet was yet another brand stalwart to file for bankruptcy at the end of 2018.
+Sears, after a 132 year run, unable to embrace the revolution brought about by the combination of light-speed advances in tech and the democratization of knowledge via the Internet was yet another brand stalwart to file for bankruptcy at the end of 2018.

 AI can indeed analyse gigabytes of data at a speed no human brain can match.
 And if Ray Kurzweil, inventor and leading futurist is right, we will reach human level intelligence in AI by 2029.
 That is just one decade away.
 But there are many qualities humans possess which are near-impossible for an AI to simulate, except for in the movies!
 In order to progress, as individuals and as a species, we need to embrace this essential difference and what makes us human.
 Historically, there has been an emphasis on the kind of intellectual capabilities that we now turn to computers for, perhaps because computers did not exist and so we needed individuals with this kind of power.

 (In fact, the word ‘computer’ — to think and to prune, to calculate — was actually used to reference a person who did calculations, the title of a job, a profession.
 Indeed, it was very common for companies and government departments to advertise jobs as “computers” — right up to the time when the word was used for early electronic devices, and in some cases until the 1970s.)